 You can also choose other areas, just make sure the apartment is close to Berlin’s public transport (BVG).
 That way it is so much easier to explore the city.

-When traveling as a family, I always prefer to stay in an apartment rather than a Hotel.
+When traveling as a family, I always prefer to stay in an apartment rather than a hotel but ultimately, it is up to you.

 How To Get Around